atanvarno69/atan-wood/README.md

 The recipe is unlocked by the technology that unlocks the selected crafting machine: Automation 2 for assembling machine 2, or Oil processing for chemical plant.

-Productivity modules may be used with the wood recipe, quality modules may not.
+Productivity modules may be used with the wood recipe.

 No additional assets or production chains are added.